|

 in high regard.
 The Another

-result of the power of God was that many believers who had formerly
+result of the power of God is seen in verse 19 when many new believers who

-practiced sorcery brought their sorcery books together and burned them in
+had formerly practiced sorcery brought their sorcery books together and

 When people saw, and when they see today, acts of repenting, like